-Gauge by eye for one complete revolution.
+Gauge by eye for one complete revolution of the pinion.

 To check this requirement, press up on the bottom of the pinion and observe if there is a movement of the pinion before it touches the bottom of the shifting spring tang.